MR. SILVERS' ART CLASSROOM

 Picture

 This picture was taken at the start of the 2019-2020 school year.
 These cardboard dividers eventually gave way to clear plastic.
-It was one of the most surreal moments in my teaching career, but that didn't stop us:)
+It was one of the most surreal moments in my teaching career, but that didn't stop our students:)

 Architectural Landmark Ink and Watercolor Project.